payu-org/payu/docs/source/install.rst

 Requirements
 ------------

-Payu is not supported for general use, and it would be tremendous surprise if it even worked on other machines.
+Payu is not supported for general use, and it would be a tremendous surprise if it even worked on other machines.
 In particular, the following services are presumed to be available:

-   * `Environment Modules`_: Not only do we assume support for environment modules, but we also assume the existence of certain modules, such as an OpenMPI module or even particular version of Python.
+   * `Environment Modules`_: Not only do we assume support for environment modules, but we also assume the existence of certain modules, such as an OpenMPI module and particular versions of Python.

-   * `PBS Scheduler`_: Payu relies on several executables that are provided with most PBS implementations, such as Torque or PBSPro.
+   * `PBS Scheduler`_: Payu relies on executables that are provided with most PBS implementations, such as Torque or PBSPro.
 Most of the argument flags are currently based around PBSPro conventions.

-   * `MPI`_: Jobs are submitted via ``mpirun`` and most of the argument flags are customised based on experiment configuration.
+   * `MPI`_: Jobs are submitted via ``mpirun`` and most of the argument flags are based on the OpenMPI implementation.
+We also rely on Raijin's internal preprocessing scripts for a few tasks.

-There are also some additional assumptions based on the particular supercomputer architecture of Raijin.
+There are also some additional assumptions based on the architecture of Raijin.

 Despite these rather strict requirements, there is opportunity for generalising payu for other platforms, such as through new drivers for alternative